Top 10 Scariest Disney Rides and Attractions

-Some rides at Disney parks are just too scary or too intense that they're easy or best to chicken out of.
+Some rides at Disney parks are just too scary or too intense, making them easy or best to chicken out of.

 The name is obvious, and being a drop tower ride along with the eerie imagery makes it even scarier.
 In fact, it's quite easy to chicken out of.
 It only has a 40" minimum height requirement, but if you're hesitant at all, you might be better off chickening out, as it's pretty intense.